 What Is Canine Hip Dysplasia?

-Hip dysplasia is a degenerative joint disease first seen in 1935.
+Hip dysplasia is a developmental joint disease first seen in 1935.
 It affects large breeds the most but can happen in any dog.
 Dogs with hip dysplasia have a ball and socket that don’t fit or develop properly.
 Over time they can rub and grind instead of sliding smoothly.

 This is a painful condition that causes deterioration and loss of function.